AnthonyPoncet/mygift/README.md

 ## Things that need upgrade
 Everything right now but my next work will be:
+- Ordering on gift list
 - In event, participants should come from friends name.
 - Friend list UI (be able to unblock and better UI in general)
 - Manage profile (such as modify password)
-- Gift detailed view
 - At some stage, think if page should refresh on new gift/friend request/...
 - A doc for REST end point and once all done, refactor them in meaningful way
 - Refactor typescript

 ## Known bug
 - Nothing is encoded so no special char are supported
-- Issue while two gift share same name in two different list (weird)